Help Treat Your Chronic Gastritis with these Homemade Remedies

 - Extremely spicy food.

 - Alcohol, especially hard alcohol.

 - Full-fat dairy products.

-- Food that is too hot or too cold.
+- Food that’s too hot or too cold.

-Remember that any condition that affects our bodies should be treated with special and personalized care – not all remedies will work for everyone, but what we can do is experiment with the different options until we find those that work for us specifically.
+Remember that any condition that affects our bodies should be treated with special and personalized care.
+Not all remedies will work for everyone, but what we can do is experiment with different options.